 Hon.
-Mr. McLeod: -- Well I think the one of the things . . . and I'm just going a bit by memory here since my days in Supply and Services, and it has been some time since I was involved in the Department of Supply and Services.
-One of the concerns that was expressed and it has been expressed for some time, was the construction of the sanatorium and the major renovations which would be needed in there, and the major cost factor of the renovations that would be needed in there in order to bring it to a standard that would be acceptable for residents to remain there for a prolonged period of time.
+Mr. McLeod: - Well I think the one of the things . . . and I'm just going a bit by memory here since my days in Supply and Services, and it has been some time since I was involved in the Department of Supply and Services.
+One of the concerns that was expressed and it has been expressed for some time, was the construction of the sanatorium and the major renovations which would be needed in there, and the major cost factor of the renovations that would be acceptable for residents to remain there for a prolonged period of time.
 And that's obviously been a concern of the government.
 I believe it was a concern prior to us taking office if I remember correctly.